nightroman/FarNet/RedisKit/README.md

 - `F7`

-    TODO: Creates a new key.
+    Creates a new string key.

 - `F8`, `Del`